TheJoeCoder/EasiHHT/README.md

 So, we all have a phone or laptop lying around, why not use it?

 ## How to
 These instructions allow you to zero the stock list and complete a stock take.
+Please note this app requires Java to be installed.
+### Preparation
 * Export the `ProductData.csv` file from the master till.
 This can be done by going to Tools -> Export Internet Data in the Easitill client/supervisor.
 Be sure to deselect "Ecommerce items only" and to set File Format to CSV.
+* Move the `ProductData.csv` file to a folder on the device you are running the stock take on.
-* Download the JAR from the releases page (or compile it yourself)
+* Download `easihht.jar` [here](https://github.com/TheJoeCoder/EasiHHT/releases/latest/download/easihht.jar) (or compile it yourself) and move it to the same folder you moved the `ProductData.csv` file to.
-* Open a command prompt or terminal and run `java -jar easihht.jar ProductData.csv --zero` (assuming both the jar and the `ProductData.csv` file are in your working directory).
+* Open a command prompt or terminal in the directory where ProductData.csv and `easihht.jar` are located.
-* Connect a barcode scanner, and you're good to go!
+### Doing the stock take
+There are multiple methods you can use to complete the stock take outlined below.
+For more details see the command line options section.
+#### Update the stock (not zeroing records)
+`java -jar easihht.jar ProductData.csv`
+#### Complete stock take (setting all records to zero stock)
+`java -jar easihht.jar ProductData.csv -z`
+#### Resume from a previous stock take
+`java -jar easihht.jar ProductData.csv -r stock.csv`
+### Finishing the stock take
 * Once finished, type "q" to quit the app, and you should have a `stock.csv` file.
 * Transfer this file to the master till and open Easitill Supervisor.
 * Make a system backup if you haven't already by going to Tools -> Backup System Data.